 1859 Eleanora Duse is born in Italy.
 One of the leading actors of her day, "The Great Duse" champions the realistic playwrights of the early 20th century, and has some of her greatest successes in the works of Henrik Ibsen, notably Ghosts.

 1898 Edmond Rostand's Cyrano de Bergerac has its Broadway debut at the Garden Theatre, starring Richard Mansfield in the title role.

 1910 Rebecca of Sunnybrook Farm opens on Broadway, setting a standard for saccharine family fare.
 It runs 216 performances.

 1962 Anthony Newley stars in the Broadway debut of his musical Stop the World – I Want to Get Off at the Shubert Theatre.
 The allegorical show about an Everyman was written by Newley and Leslie Bricusse, with Anna Quayle co-starring.
 The song "What Kind of Fool Am I?" becomes a hit, and producer David Merrick proves himself no fool in his PR tactics.
 When faced with a mediocre New York Times review of World, he translates the critique into Greek and runs it in the show's print ads.
 A film version of Stop is released in 1966.

 1967 The Birthday Party by Harold Pinter opens at the Booth Theatre.
-The absurdist play features Henderson Forsythe, Ed Flanders, Alexandra Berlin, Ruth White, and James Patterson (who won a Tony for his performance) in a cast directed by Alan Schneider.
+The absurdist play features Henderson Forsythe, Ed Flanders, Alexandra Berlin, Ruth White, and James Patterson (who wins a Tony for his performance) in a cast directed by Alan Schneider.
 Variety reports the basic story line as being about "a psychoneurotic rooming with a moronic couple."
 It is actually about a couple, Meg and Petey, who lodge an insecure and untidy man, Stanley.
 The chaos occurs when two menacing "friends" show up to help Stanley celebrate his birthday.
 Birthday parties on for almost four months.

 1978 Henry Fonda makes his last Broadway appearance playing a Supreme Court Justice in Jerome Lawrence and Robert E. Lee's drama, First Monday in October.
 The play is about the first female Supreme Court Justice, played by Jane Alexander.